- Booster Gold

 Page 32, panel 1

 These final panels are teasers for future events in the life of Booster Gold.
-The events teased in panels 1 (Booster Gold struggling with Brainiac 5 above a Tyrannosaurus Rex) and 2 (Booster refusing membership in the Justice League, again) remain unrevealed.
+The adventures pictured in panels 1 (Booster Gold struggling with Brainiac 5 above a Tyrannosaurus Rex) and 2 (Booster refusing membership in the Justice League, again) remain unrevealed.
 The events of panel 3 are depicted in Booster Gold, Vol. 2, #10 (on page 15, panel 2).
-The events of panel 4 are depicted in Booster Gold, Vol. 2, #6 (between panels on page 14).
+Panel 4 foreshadows Booster Gold, Vol. 2, #6 (between panels on page 14).

 Rapmund's economical use of black fill is the perfect opportunity for a talented colorist.
 However, if there is a misstep in the return of Booster Gold, it would be the inclusion of the muddled coloring of Brian Miller's Hi-Fi Designs.
 Maybe with the return of our 1980s hero to prominence we're just nostalgic for the old Ben-Day dots process printing, but Hi-Fi's color theory of excessive highlights and carelessly placed shadows, not to mention their insistence of using every color in their box of digital crayons on every page, does not serve the issue well.
 Instead of a bright beacon of altruistic heroics, the world that Booster now inhabits is a dark, finger-painted mess.
 Certainly, the coloring could be worse, but it is not quite up to the standard set by the performance of the issue's other artists.